Create a single line or a multi line expense

 - Select a payment method and your expenses will be marked accordingly when posted into the bank of your choice.

 - Please note: create a "bank" also for your cash account.

-- Should you wish to enter expenses that are not yet paid, do not link a bank, but leave them as "deferred debit" and your expense will show as unpaid and as an open Account Payable.
+- Should you wish to enter expenses that are not yet paid, do not link a bank, but leave them as "deferred debit" and your expense will show as unpaid.
 Using the field "due date" will help you to track your open payment due

 - As soon as you select a bank account to pay off the expense, the field "due date" will change into the "debited on" and will allow you to specify the payment date.